chauvm/system-design-workshop/lab3/README.md

 ```
 python -m celery -A django_celery worker
 ```
-After that, run `ps -ef | grep celery` to see how many Celery worker processes are running.
+Explanation:
+- `-m celery``: This option tells Python to execute the module named celery.
+- `-A django_celery``: This option specifies the Celery application to use.
+In this case, it's django_celery, which is the name of the Django project.
+- `worker`: This is the command to start the Celery worker process.
+You can type `celery worker --help` to see more options with this command, including specifying task queue(s) with -Q, defining scheduled tasks with -s, tuning worker pool with --time-limit and --concurrency...

 7. Submitting an async task
 Go to `source_code_final/feedback/forms.py` to see changes made to `send_email`, and follow the `send_feedback_email_task` task definition to confirm that all the code has been moved under it.

-The only difference is that we call `send_feedback_email_task.delay()` and provide the function call with necessary parameters.
-Celery takes care of the rest, e.g. gives this task an ID, write the task into Redis, and let one of Celery workers pick up the task.
-Once the Celery worker is done processing the task, it updates the task status in Redis.
+The only difference in `source_code_final` is that we call `send_feedback_email_task.delay()` and provide the function call with necessary parameters.
+Celery takes care of the rest, e.g. gives this task an ID, write the task into the Redis broker, and let one of Celery workers pick up the task.
+Once the Celery worker is done processing the task, it updates the task status in the backend database, which is also Redis in this demo.

 To illustrate these steps, start the Django webserver, go to `localhost:8000` and submit another form.